 13. Payment and Transactions.

 a.
 Payment Process.
 Payment will be processed as specified in the proposal and/or invoice and agreed upon by the Legal Client and the Consultant User.
 When a Job (or a segment thereof as pre-agreed in writing by the Legal Client and the Consultant User) is marked as completed by the Consultant User, UpCounsel will inform the Legal Client that the Job (or a segment thereof as pre-agreed in writing by the Legal Client and the Consultant User) is complete.
 The Legal Client must then pay the agreed-upon amount or request changes.
-If the Legal Client has taken no action after 10 days, UpCounsel will have the right to charge the Legal Client's credit card, bank account, or PayPal account for the full amount of the agreed-upon fee or undisputed invoice, including an additional payment processing fee.
+If the Legal Client has taken no action after 10 days, UpCounsel will have the right to charge the Legal Client's credit card, bank account, or PayPal account for the full amount of the agreed-upon fee or undisputed invoice, including applicable service or processing fees.
 The Legal Client may submit disputes over payment to email@example.com provided that he or she adheres to the other conditions set forth in Section 14 (Legal Client-Consultant User Dispute Resolution Procedures).

 14. Verified Consultant User Limited Payment Guarantee.
 UpCounsel guarantees the payment of each Verified Consultant User’s invoice for the completion of Jobs (or a segment thereof as pre-agreed in writing by the Legal Client and the Consultant User) for Legal Clients (UpCounsel’s “Limited Payment Guarantee”), subject to the following terms and conditions (the “Limited Payment Guarantee Conditions”):